Max Kepler Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in MLB.
+- The Phillies pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have a 3.97 team ERA that ranks 10th across all MLB pitching staffs.
+- The Phillies' 4.00 team ERA ranks 11th among all league pitching staffs.

-- His last time out was on Sunday against the Kansas City Royals, when the righty threw seven innings, surrendering four earned runs while allowing seven hits.
+- The left-hander's most recent appearance came on Tuesday against the Washington Nationals, when he went 5 2/3 innings, surrendering two earned runs while giving up six hits.

+- In 16 games this season, the 27-year-old has a 3.96 ERA and 8 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.